murat-polat/tutor-wagtail/README.md

 ## Installation:
+If using virtualenv

 `python3 -m venv ~/tutor  `

 `source ~/tutor/bin/activate  `

-If you using Tutor in Production modus and on k8s, you have to add Wagtail subdomain to your " /etc/hosts "  file.
+If you using Tutor Production modus and on K8s, you have to add Wagtail subdomain to your " /etc/hosts "  file.

 Cloning and installing plugin: